The Energy Regulation and Markets Review: Brazil

 In addition, the bid notice usually establishes that foreign companies shall have a legal representative in Brazil with powers to receive service of process and provide answers in the judicial and administrative spheres, as well as represent them in all phases of the proceedings.

 Legislation does not forbid electricity companies, organised under Brazilian laws, from being controlled by foreign companies or private equity investment funds organised under foreign legislation (except for nuclear power plants).
-ANEEL requires, however, that these companies have a legal representative in Brazil, duly vested with powers to receive service of process and provide answers in the judicial and administrative spheres.
+ANEEL requires, however, also that these companies have a legal representative in Brazil, duly vested with powers to receive service of process and provide answers in the judicial and administrative spheres.

 iv Transfers of control and assignments

-As a rule, the transfer of a regulatory licence or of a controlling interest6 in an industry participant is subject to ANEEL's prior consent, mainly to adhere to the bidding process and transparency principles.
+As a rule, the transfer of a regulatory licence or of a controlling interest5 in an industry participant is subject to ANEEL's prior consent, mainly to adhere to the bidding process and transparency principles.

-The regulation in force (ANEEL Resolution 484/12) sets forth that the prior consent of the regulatory agency is required for transfer of controlling interests of public service providers, hydropower companies and nuclear-fuelled energy companies, as well as in any companies, regardless of the power source, whose intended controlling company makes up the corporate group holding or which, with the intended transaction, becomes the holder of 'a significant share of the power generation market for the safety of the regulated market'7 – a concept yet to be established by the regulatory agency.
+The regulation in force (ANEEL Resolution 484/12) sets forth that the prior consent of the regulatory agency is required for transfer of controlling interests of public service providers, hydropower companies and nuclear-fuelled energy companies, as well as in any companies, regardless of the power source, whose intended controlling company makes up the corporate group holding or which, with the intended transaction, becomes the holder of 'a significant share of the power generation market for the safety of the regulated market'6 – a concept yet to be established by the regulatory agency.
 Some transactions are exempt from consent, under the terms established by ANEEL's regulations.
 Nonetheless, the exempt agent has a deadline within which to inform ANEEL of the implemented transaction and may be required also to maintain a dossier available for inspection.

 The rules currently in force may be further amended after forthcoming regulation by the regulatory agency on how 'a significant share of the power generation market for the safety of the regulated market' is enacted.
-This matter has been under discussion at the regulatory agency for a while, without any formal pronouncement as yet.
+This matter has been under discussion at the regulatory agency for a while, without any formal pronouncement yet.

 Transmission/transportation and distribution services